-I hope to make this point by sharing with you why the Wolf Eel is “designed” as it is and how very wrong many of us are in our perceptions about this species.
-The Wolf Eel (Anarrhichthys ocellatus), which can be as long as 2.4 m, is not an eel.
-It is clearly also not a wolf.
-It is desperately misunderstood.
-It is not dangerous nor “mean”.
+I hope to make this point by sharing with you why the Wolf-Eel is “designed” as it is and how very wrong many of us are in our perceptions about this species.
+The Wolf-Eel (Anarrhichthys ocellatus), which can be as long as 2.4 m, is not an eel.
+Wolf-Eels belong in the Wolf Fish family (Anarhichadidae).
+They are desperately misunderstood.
+Wolf-Eels are not dangerous nor “mean”.
 The opposite is true.
 They are reclusive, anything but ferocious, quite sedentary and slow moving.

-Yes, the mature males have very large, fleshy, ossified heads and the species has sharp teeth but this is so they can do what so few marine species can – they can feed on spiny sea urchins, snapping them effortlessly into pieces without suffering a single puncture.
+Yes, they have large, fleshy, ossified heads and the species has sharp teeth but this is so they can do what so few marine species can – they can feed on spiny sea urchins, snapping them effortlessly into pieces without suffering a single puncture.
 They also feed on other hard-shelled animals like shellfish and crabs.
-Even the roofs of Wolf Eels’ mouths are impenetrable with ossified, tooth-like projections.
+Even the roofs of Wolf-Eels’ mouths are impenetrable with ossified, tooth-like projections (see photo below).

 Mating apparently most often occurs between October and December, with the female releasing eggs after the male prods against her swollen abdomen.
 He then wraps around her to fertilize the 7,000 to 10,000 white to yellow eggs that she will mould into a ball shape.
 This mass does not need to adhere to anything because the parents will take turns wrapping their tails around the mass, holding and turning it for good aeration until the +/- 3.5 cm young hatch some 13 to 16 weeks after fertilization.